Louisville Lightning: History

 The victory over Cincinnati also came with some added drama.
 After the victory over A.A.F.C. in the quarterfinals of the US Open Cup, Louisville and Cincinnati were slated to play in the semifinals.
 Normally, when two PASL teams match up against each other in the tournament and they have a future game within an acceptable time frame, that game would count as both a PASL regular-season game and the US Open Cup game in order to avoid unnecessary costs.
 However, Cincinnati claimed to already be selling tickets for a separate game to count as the Cup game.
 While Louisville was willing to play in a separate game, it pushed strongly for the March 4 matchup to count as both.
 After deliberation, the PASL decided that Louisville should forfeit the match instead of deciding the outcome on the field.
 The victory over Cincinnati would have resulted in Louisville facing off with San Diego in the US Open Cup finals for the second straight year, but instead San Diego defeated Cincinnati 13–6.

 At the end of their second season, the Lightning finished 10–8 (8–8 PASL), good enough for second place for the second straight year in the Eastern Division, edging out Detroit by goal differential (+23 to -1).
 The second offseason came with even more changes outside the lines.
 Player/General Manager David Horne stepped down for a position at the University of Louisville, promoting former VP of Operations Nick Stover to the top spot.

 The Lightning announced that the team will not play in the PASL 2012–2013 season on July 19, 2012.

 Club culture

 Thunder Zone

-The Thunder Zone was created for the most passionate Lightning fans in the inaugural 2009–10 season.
+The Thunder Zone was created in the inaugural 2009–10 season.
 Seated directly behind the east goal, these fans are responsible for creating one of the loudest atmospheres in the PASL.
 Notable members of the Thunder Zone include the Lightning Shock Squad, dressed in yellow and black full body suits, and the masked Dr. Boltenstein.